maupatras/ns3_team_2B/ns-3.22/doc/manual-gr/source/tracing.rst

     TracedValue<uint32_t> m_myInt;
   };

+..
  Since the tracing system is integrated with Attributes, and Attributes work with Objects, there must be an |ns3| ``Object`` for the trace source to live in.
 The two important lines of code are the ``.AddTraceSource`` and the ``TracedValue`` declaration.

+Καθ
 The ``.AddTraceSource`` provides the "hooks" used for connecting the trace source to the outside world.
 The ``TracedValue`` declaration provides the infrastructure that overloads the operators mentioned above and drives the